microsoft/CCF/doc/governance/proposals.rst

       "state": "Open"
     }

+.. note:: Requests which affect governance must be signed, so this request is submitted by ``scurl.sh`` rather than ``curl``.
+If you do not sign a request which the service expects to be signed, it will return a ``401 Unauthorized`` response.

 Here a new proposal has successfully been created, and nobody has yet voted for it.
-The proposal is in state ``Open``, meaning it will can receive additional votes.
+The proposal is in state ``Open``, meaning it can receive additional votes.
 Members can then vote to accept or reject the proposal:

 .. code-block:: bash